CiscoDevNet/bcs-oi-api-sdk/README.md

     region='us'
 )

-# Getting all discovered devices
+# Getting a generator for all discovered devices
 devices = bcs_oi_api.get_output(model=Device)

 # Building a dictionary with as key the device_id and the value the Device object for lookups
 devices_dict = {device.device_id: device for device in devices}

-# Getting all the Security Advisories
+# Getting a generator for all the Security Advisories
 security_advisories = bcs_oi_api.get_output(model=SecurityAdvisory)

-# Getting all the Security Advisory Bulletins
+# Getting a generator for all the Security Advisory Bulletins
 security_advisory_bulletins = bcs_oi_api.get_output(model=SecurityAdvisoryBulletin)

 # Building a dictionary with as key the id of the bulletin and as value the bulletin itself for lookups